 Blueberry and Tropical Fruit Smoothie

 The yogurt I have used in this smoothie is a Mediterranean-style lavender yogurt.
 Lavender pairs very well with blueberries.
 Don’t be put off by this flavor thinking it will be like perfume.
 This yogurt is very gently flavored with lavender and it is not at all strong in either the lavender flavor or scent.
 It does, however, add a subtle layer of flavor to the smoothie.
-Plain vanilla yogurt can, of course, be substituted but, if the lavender yogurt is available, I recommend giving it a try.
+Plain Greek-style yogurt can, of course, be substituted but, if the lavender yogurt is available in your area, I recommend giving it a try.

 Blueberry and Tropical Fruit Smoothie